narner/MyWebsite/DRAFTS/Things Learned About Investing from Freelancing.md

 - Too many cooks make a bad meal.
 If everyone on a team has a say or direct input on a project, it will stall at best, or produce mediocre results at worst.
   - Projects should have one person who is ultimately in charge.
 This is not to say that input should be discouraged; by no means.
 But, great results come from taste and opinion rather than group consensus.

-I’d encourage founders to consider having people that help them out on a contract basis on their cap-table, and for freelancers to consider investing in the clients they work with.
+I’d encourage founders to consider having people that help them out on a freelance/fractional basis on their cap-table, and for freelancers to consider investing in the clients they work with.
 This can foster a mutually beneficial relationship between the founder and freelancer over the course of a startup.